What are CSS Cascade Layers?

 Final Tip

-I personally like to give myself a little buffer — if I need 50MB uploads, I’ll set upload_max_filesize
+I personally like to give myself a little buffer — if I need 50MB uploads, I’ll set upload_max_filesize to 64M and post_max_size to 80M.
+Just helps avoid edge cases.

 And that’s it!
 No more upload errors.
 Hope this helps save you the headache I had the first time I ran into it.